 Aging of dynamic addresses does not always occur exactly after the specified aging time elapses.
 It might take up to three times this time period before the entries are removed from the table.

 CSCds20365

 Internal loopback in half-duplex mode causes input errors.
-We recommend that you configure the PHY to operate in full duplex before setting the internal loopback.
+Configure the PHY to operate in full-duplex mode before setting the internal loopback.